-Looming dramatically out of the tussock and ‘guarded’ by restored tanks and guns, the complex captured the attention of Desert Road travellers.
+Looming dramatically out of the tussock and ‘guarded’ by restored tanks and guns, the complex captured the attention of Desert Road travelers.
 The Museum also attracted interest for its unique displays which were the work of Gary Couchman — a Wellington designer, now residing in Australia — who set new standards for museum display throughout New Zealand.

 Since 1978, the Museum has undergone further development.
 Stage II opened in July 1983, increasing work, storage and gallery space.
-Stage III (Kippenberger Pavilion) was finished in 1995 as was the memorial greenstone wall Tears on Greenstone — Roimata Pounamu which commemorates New Zealand’s War Dead from the three Armed services and the Merchant Marine.
+Stage III (Kippenberger Pavilion) was finished in 1995, as was the memorial greenstone wall Tears on Greenstone — Roimata Pounamu, which commemorates New Zealand’s War Dead from the three Armed services and the Merchant Marine.

-The National Army Museum is now planning further development (Stage IV) which will consist of a large Display Hall that will enable the Museum to exhibit over fifty military wheeled and tracked vehicles and the large artillery pieces that are currently held in storage.
+The National Army Museum is now planning further development (Stage IV), which will consist of a large Display Hall that will enable the Museum to exhibit over fifty military wheeled and tracked vehicles and the large artillery pieces that are currently held in storage.

 The National Army Museum is a Registered Charitable Trust.
 Most civilian staff are employed by Defence (Army) with the exception of the commercial activites and education assistance staff.
 The National Army Museum also has a number of volunteers which it calls on from time to time.

-The National Army Museum’s Director, Jeanette Richardson, joined the Museum in January 2013 after a hugely successful period at the Treaty Grounds at Waitangi which under her guidance took out several top tourism awards.
+The National Army Museum’s Director, Jeanette Richardson, joined the Museum in January 2013 after a hugely successful period at the Treaty Grounds at Waitangi, which under her guidance took out several top tourism awards.